 St. Mark's Intercessory Prayer List

-For the special needs and concerns of this congregation, especially Judy, Cathy, Karen, Misty, Lin, Diane, Stokes, Therese, Sandy, Katherine, Christen, Johnny and Cheryl, Joyce, Betty, Shirley, Roger, Mary Ann, Lea, Susie, Dennis, Bobby, Doris, Debbie, and the family and friends of Audrey.
+For the special needs and concerns of this congregation, especially Judy, Cathy, Karen, Misty, Diane, Stokes, Therese, Sandy, Katherine, Christen, Johnny and Cheryl, Joyce, Betty, Shirley, Roger, Mary Ann, Lea, Susie, Dennis, Bobby, Doris, Debbie, and the family and friends of Audrey.
 We pray this week for the Standing Committee of the Episcopal Church in South Carolina and for the Dioceses of San Diego and San Joaquin in California.

 For our families, friends, and neighbors, and for those who are alone.